Ripley511/hackjam.angular/getting-started/README.md

     - Learn about Forms and NgModel
     - The search should be applied to the title and the category
 - Architecture: Split your app into small components (bonus)

+## TODO: Features to implement in part 2
+- Architecture: split the app into small components
+- Introducing directives
+- Using pipe to filter books and categories
+- Add navigation
+- Add Services
+- Introducting lifecycle hooks
+    - ngOnInit